 2. Click on the “Add a New Feed” button.

 3. Here you need to paste in the URL of the feed that you want.
-In this case I’ve used the RSS feed for the BBC News site.
-I got this by going to http://www.bbc.co.uk/news and right clicking on the RSS icon at the top right of the page as show below.
-I then just paste this into the box marked ‘Feed URL’.
+In this case I’ve used the RSS feed for the Guardian newspaper.
+I got this by going to https://www.theguardian.com/uk and right clicking on the page and selecting ‘View page source’ (Chrome browser).
+With the HTML code present press Ctrl-F and search for the ‘rss’ entry.
+From there you will be able to copy the rss feed which appears as ‘https://www.theguardian.com/uk/rss’.
+Copy and paste this feed address into the box marked ‘Feed ‘URL.

-4. I’ll leave the other settings as they are and click the “Add a New Feed” button.
+4. Leave the other settings as they are and click the “Add a New Feed” button.

 Displaying a news feed